Buena Vista Creek Restoration Planning Project

 If you have input, please submit your comments at the following survey link below.
 Comments are due by March 31, 2022.

 For additional information, please contact the Project Manager, Bronti Cash at 760-435-5914 or email@example.com

-The goal of the Oceanside Clean Water Program (CWP) is to improve water quality in our local creeks, rivers and the ocean and comply with state and regional environmental regulations.
+The goal of the Oceanside Watershed Protection Program is to improve water quality in our local creeks, rivers, and the ocean, and comply with state and regional environmental regulations.
 This multi-faceted program is designed to achieve this goal by educating the community about pollution prevention practices.
-Targeted audiences for this program include industrial and commercial businesses, developers, municipal staff, residents, students and teachers
+Targeted audiences for this program include industrial and commercial businesses, developers, municipal staff, residents, students, and teachers.